typkrft/Old_Dots/README.md

 - [ ] Move New Messages Windows (e.g.: Messages, Mail) to center or right side of the screen

 ### S K H D
-- [ ] Set PATHS in each file so it's less obnoxious
-- [ ] Setup Env Variables in .zshrc and myabe in dots if needed
 - [ ] Keybindings can be per app Alt-Right could switch browser or vscode tabscc
 - [ ] Set up Kitty to launch window with tab title changed and may have to edit jq commands
 - [ ] Create Better Keybindings